-Putnam Multi-Asset Income Fund is a diversified series of Putnam Asset Allocation Funds, a Massachusetts business trust organized on November 4, 1993 (the "Trust").
+The funds are diversified series of Putnam Asset Allocation Funds, a Massachusetts business trust organized on November 4, 1993 (the "Trust").
 A copy of the Trust's Amended and Restated Agreement and Declaration of Trust (the "Agreement and Declaration of Trust"), which is governed by Massachusetts law, is on file with the Secretary of The Commonwealth of Massachusetts.
-Prior to July 12, 2022, the fund was known as Putnam Income Strategies Portfolio.

 The Trust is an open-end management investment company with an unlimited number of authorized shares of beneficial interest.
 The Trustees may, without shareholder approval, create two or more series of shares representing separate investment portfolios.
 Any series of shares may be divided without shareholder approval into two or more classes of shares having such preferences and special or relative rights and privileges as the Trustees determine.
-The fund offers classes of shares with different sales charges and expenses.
+Each fund offers classes of shares with different sales charges and expenses.

 Each share has one vote, with fractional shares voting proportionally.
-Shares of all series and classes will vote together as a single class on all matters except (i) when required by the Investment Company Act of 1940 or when the Trustees have determined that a matter affects one or more series or classes materially differently, shares are voted by individual series or class; and (ii) when the Trustees determine that such a matter affects only the interests of a particular series or class, then only shareholders of that series or class are entitled to vote.
-The Trustees may take many actions affecting the fund without shareholder approval, including under certain circumstances merging your fund into another Putnam fund.
-Shares are freely transferable, are entitled to dividends as declared by the Trustees, and, if the fund were liquidated, would receive the net assets of the fund.
+Shares of all series and classes will vote together as a single class on all matters except (i) when required by the Investment Company Act of 1940, as amended, or when the Trustees have determined that a matter affects one or more series or classes materially differently, shares are voted by individual series or class; and (ii) when the Trustees determine that such a matter affects only the interests of a particular series or class, then only shareholders of that series or class are entitled to vote.
+The Trustees may take many actions affecting a fund without shareholder approval, including under certain circumstances merging your fund into another Putnam fund.
+Shares are freely transferable, are entitled to dividends as declared by the Trustees, and, if a fund were liquidated, would receive the net assets of the fund.

-The fund may suspend the sale of shares at any time and may refuse any order to purchase shares.
-Although the fund is not required to hold annual meetings of its shareholders, shareholders holding at least 10% of the outstanding shares entitled to vote have the right to call a meeting to elect or remove Trustees, or to take other actions as provided in the Agreement and Declaration of Trust.
+Each fund may suspend the sale of shares at any time and may refuse any order to purchase shares.
+Although each fund is not required to hold annual meetings of its shareholders, shareholders holding at least 10% of the outstanding shares entitled to vote have the right to call a meeting to elect or remove Trustees, or to take other actions as provided in the Agreement and Declaration of Trust.

-Information about the Summary Prospectus, Prospectus, and SAI or intended beneficiaries of these contractual arrangements, and these contractual arrangements are not intended to create any shareholder right to enforce them against the service providers or to seek any remedy under them against the service providers, either directly or on behalf of the fund.
+Information about the Summary Prospectus, Prospectus, and SAI

+Each fund has entered into contractual arrangements with an investment adviser, administrator, distributor, shareholder servicing agent, and custodian who each provide services to the fund.
+Unless expressly stated otherwise, shareholders are not parties to, or intended beneficiaries of these contractual arrangements, and these contractual arrangements are not intended to create any shareholder right to enforce them against the service providers or to seek any remedy under them against the service providers, either directly or on behalf of the funds.